-If you’re interested in text, narratives and literature published and adapted across a range of platform, and want to know about the cultural industries that put them there; this is the course for you.
+If you’re interested in text, narratives and literature published and adapted across a range of platforms, and want to know about the cultural industries that put them there; this is the course for you.
 Our MA Literary Media course is ideal for anyone in the creative industries: from PR to publishing, from pressure groups to new media

 The course enables you to combine the skills of literary analysis developed during an undergraduate degree with a series of new theoretical and methodological approaches to the study of English in a range of different media.